 Big Easy Covent Garden

-Why: Celebrating New Orleans in all its sinful glory, Big Easy lays on a weekend ‘boozy brunch’ including a choice of alcoholic beverages (from house wine to Mojitos).
+Why we like it: Celebrating New Orleans in all its sinful glory, Big Easy lays on a weekend ‘boozy brunch’ including a choice of alcoholic beverages (from house wine to Mojitos).
 This good-timing crab-shack and barbecue kitchen is located in a former Victorian power station, with many original features intact and a formidable nine-metre bar.
 Order clam chowder or Cobb salad; alternatively, choose the limitless pork and chicken-based barbecue or a fresh lobster feast.

 Where: 12 Maiden Lane, WC2E 7NA

-Why: Christopher’s handsome Grade II-listed Victorian building makes a seemly setting for a reliably good Stateside weekend brunch.
+Why we like it: Christopher’s handsome Grade II-listed Victorian building makes a seemly setting for a reliably good Stateside weekend brunch.
 The menu is extensive, incorporating buttermilk pancakes with maple-cured bacon, corn beef hash, blackened salmon with jambalaya risotto and a ‘superfood’ brunch of warm kale and butternut-squash salad.
 Likewise, liquid accompaniments can take the healthy path (a citrus beet cleanser smoothie) or the naughtier route (Patrón XO Espresso Martini).
 The choice is yours.

 Where: 18 Wellington Street, WC2E 7DD